supersokol/TaxoRankConstruct/README.md

 - `definition_amount`: Number of definitions to generate.
 - `definition_max_words`: Maximum word count for each definition.

-Taxonomy generation is performed via the `create_taxonomy` function, which uses the three initialized models to iteratively build the hierarchy.
-For broader taxonomies that include the root concept as a sub-concept, the `create_super_taxonomy` function can be utilized (currently commented out in the example).
+Taxonomy generation is performed via the `construct_taxonomy` function, which uses the three initialized models to iteratively build the hierarchy.

 ## Iterative Concept Expansion